 (photo: courtesy of JS, completed monkfish braciola) One of our favorite TV food personalities is Jacques Pépin.
 We enjoy and appreciate Jacques’ culinary skills, love for European cuisine, and on-air modesty.
 In fact, beyond the great cooks in our family, Jacques Pépin is the cook we’ve often tried to emulate (although our cuisine is firmly situated in the Italian tradition).

-(photo: baked salmon with parsley, lemon juice, onion, and garlic).
-This is a very simple recipe and takes advantage of a wonderful species of fish; that is, salmon.
-If you can find, and afford, wild salmon then use it but well managed, farm raised, salmon has an appealing fatty component that most consumers enjoy over the wild variety.
-Both farmed [...]
+Our Baked Salmon with Parsley, Onion, and Lemon (Salmone Con Prezzemolo, Cipolla e Limone) recipe is very simple recipe and takes advantage of a wonderful species of fish; that is, salmon.
+If you can find, and afford, wild salmon then use it but well managed, farm raised, salmon has an appealing fatty component that most consumers enjoy over the wild variety. […]

-There are hundreds of variations on the popular dish cacciatore or alla cacciatora (or in the style of the hunter, in Italian), including chicken, rabbit, and capretto (baby goat) cacciatore.
+There are hundreds of variations on the popular dish Chicken Cacciatore (Pollo alla Cacciatora) translated as in the style of the hunter, including using various meats such as rabbit, pheasant, partridge, and capretto (baby goat).
 Most versions of the dish include herbs, onions, tomatoes, mushrooms and a braising liquid such as white or red wine (and/or water).
-Chicken Cacciatore (Pollo alla Cacciatora) Print Prep time 14 [...]
+It’s my guess that most […]

 (photo: homemade pizza with arugula salad <including red onion>) Growing up in the suburbs just outside of New York City our neighborhood had its fair share of pizza joints, including Vincent’s Pizzeria, Sal’s Classic, First Pizza Pan, Godfather II Pizzeria, Euro’s Pizzeria, Villa Rosa Pizzeria, etc. All of the pizzeria’s mentioned made pizza in the NY fashion, that is to […]